 The Coppin Threat Assessment Team consists of university personnel with expertise in human resources/employee assistance, law enforcement/threat assessment/tactical applications, counseling and psychological services, university operations, medical knowledge, and student affairs.
 The interdisciplinary team approach improves the efficiency and scope of the assessment process, which can be time consuming, provides diverse professional input, and minimizes the risk of observer bias.

 University community members can report threatening or concerning behavior to the threat assessment committee by speaking directly to a committee member or submitting an incident report.
 The incident report can be accessed on the Division of Student Affairs Website.

 COPPIN STATE UNIVERSITY THREAT ASSESSMENT TEAMDr.
-Franklin D. Chambers, Vice President for Student Affairs (Chair)
+Joann Christopher-Hicks, Interim Vice President for Student Affairs (Co-Chair)